antmicro/topwrap/docs/source/developers_guide/style.md

 :::
 ## Lint with pre-commit

-Alternatively, you can use pre-commit to perform the same job.
+Alternatively, you can use pre-commit to perform the same task.

-`Pre-commit` hooks need to be installed:
+`Pre-commit` hooks must be installed:

 ```bash
 pre-commit install
 ```

 Now, each use of `git commit` in the shell will trigger actions defined in the `.pre-commit-config.yaml` file.

-Pre-commit can be easily disabled with a similar command:
+Pre-commit can be disabled with a similar command:

 ```bash
 pre-commit uninstall